 Zohran Mamdani, a Democratic Socialist Assembly Member from Queens, has become the latest contender in next year’s race to unseat embattled Mayor Eric Adams, according to city Campaign Finance Board records.

 A member of the Democratic Socialists of America (DSA), Mamdani filed a committee to run for mayor in the 2025 Democratic primary with the CFB on Monday, according to the board’s records.
-A source with knowledge of the matter said Mamdani is expected to formally launch his campaign in the coming days.
+Mamdani confirmed his Wednesday campaign launch in an interview with amNewYork Metro on Tuesday.

 Mamdani stunned the Queens political world in 2020 when he ousted longtime Assembly Member Aravella Simotas for her seat, representing much of Astoria and Long Island City.
 He is one of several Democratic socialist lawmakers representing areas of western Queens, including US Rep. Alexandria Ocasio-Cortez, Council Member Tiffany Caban, and state Senator Kristen Gonzalez.

-As a state lawmaker, Mamdani will essentially have to begin fundraising from scratch for a citywide election, as it is reportedly very difficult to use funds collected in a state account for a city race.
+As a state official, Mamdani will essentially have to begin fundraising from scratch for a citywide election, as it is reportedly very difficult to use funds collected in a state account for a city race.
+However, he insisted that he will be able to hit the ground running when it comes to fundraising.

 Mamdani is the fifth Democrat to file a run against Adams, who is perceived as politically vulnerable after his indictment on federal corruption charges last month.
 Several federal probes surrounding City Hall and record-low poll numbers also weighed down the mayor.